ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ### Congestion Window {#congestion-window}

-The congestion window, or cwnd, controls the maximum inflight.
+The congestion window (C.cwnd) controls the maximum C.inflight.
-It is the maximum inflight
+It is the maximum C.inflight
 that the algorithm estimates is appropriate for matching the current network path delivery process, given all available signals in the model, at any time scale.
-BBR adapts the cwnd based on its model of the network path and the state machine's decisions about how to probe that path.
+BBR adapts C.cwnd based on its model of the network path and the state machine's decisions about how to probe that path.

-By default, BBR grows its cwnd to meet its BBR.max_inflight, which models what's required for achieving full throughput, and as such is scaled to adapt to the estimated BDP computed from its path model.
-But BBR's selection of cwnd is designed to explicitly trade off among competing considerations that dynamically adapt to various conditions.
-So in loss recovery BBR more conservatively adjusts its sending behavior based on more recent delivery samples, and if BBR needs to re-probe the current BBR.min_rtt of the path then it cuts its cwnd accordingly.
-The following sections describe the various considerations that impact cwnd.
+By default, BBR grows C.cwnd to meet its BBR.max_inflight, which models what's required for achieving full throughput, and as such is scaled to adapt to the estimated BDP computed from its path model.
+But BBR's selection of C.cwnd is designed to explicitly trade off among competing considerations that dynamically adapt to various conditions.
+So in loss recovery BBR more conservatively adjusts its sending behavior based on more recent delivery samples, and if BBR needs to re-probe the current BBR.min_rtt of the path then it cuts C.cwnd accordingly.
+The following sections describe the various considerations that impact C.cwnd.

 #### Initial cwnd {#initial-cwnd}